JesseEmond/blitz-2022-inscription/README.md

 | 10  (512 totems)  | `3004.0 (46x46)`            | Greedy       | 100.0%                      |
 | **TOTAL**         | **6027.50 points**          | **Hybrid**   | **0.11%**                   |

 So to get the perfect score of `6027.50` points, we would have needed, on average, about 929 runs.
-If we're re-running every 2 minutes, that's ~31 hours, which is clearly within reach. :) But at that point, both our team and "The Farmers" agreed that we could reach that and that it was mostly luck-based then, so we agreed to stop there and call it a tie.
+If we're re-running every 2 minutes, that's ~31 hours, which is clearly within reach. :) But at that point, both our team and _The Farmers_ agreed that we could reach that and that it was mostly luck-based then, so we agreed to stop there and call it a tie.

 ## Code Overview